vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

             return dummy.next;
         }

-        private int removeNthNode(ListNode node, int n) {
+        private int removeNthNode(ListNode listNode, int n) {
-            if (node == null)
+            if (listNode == null)
                 return 0;

-            int level = removeNthNode(node.next, n) + 1;
+            int level = removeNthNode(listNode.next, n) + 1;

-            // Nth node from the end - Determined on the way back of the recursion stack.
+            // Nth listNode from the end - Determined on the way back of the recursion stack.
-            // dummy   1   2   3   4   5   NULL         n=2, so remove node 4
+            // dummy   1   2   3   4   5   NULL         n=2, so remove listNode 4
             //                 ^
             //                 3   2    1    0
             //                n+1  n    1    0
             if (level == n+1){
-                // Note the same iterative delete logic - deleting Nth node from the end.
+                // Note the same iterative delete logic - deleting Nth listNode from the end.
-                ListNode next = node.next; // Save the next node temporarily so that its next could be set to null node.next = node.next.next;
+                ListNode next = listNode.next; // Save the next listNode temporarily so that its next could be set to null listNode.next = listNode.next.next;
                 next.next = null;
             }